Use HSA to Pay for Long Term Care Insurance Premiums

 Many people already use this tax-free money to pay for the cost of Long-Term Care Insurance, making what is already affordable an even more significant value for many people.

 Yet, some people have not heard about this money-saving opportunity to pay various health-related expenses with pre-tax money.
-Plus, for those worked aged 55 and older, the iRS allows you to contribute even more money into an HSA.
+Plus, for those workers aged 55 and older, the IRS allows you to contribute even more money to an HSA.

 Look for Open Enrollment if You Don't Have an HSA